-The programme of study of the MSc in Geography represents a scientific course of studies, allowing specialization in the fields of

-- Dynamics in Glaciology and Geomorphology or - Sociospatial Environments.
+The programme of study of the MSc in Geography represents a scientific course of studies, allowing specialization in the fields of Dynamics in Glaciology and Geomorphology (DGG) or Nature, Society and Politics (NSP).

 The MSc in Geography gives access to various professional activities in research, education, environmental consulting and protection, spatial planning, documentation, and administration.
 Besides, the MSc is the entry requirement for scientific work and deepened scientific education leading to a doctorate.
-When accompanied by a subsidiary subject in a discipline figuring on higher secondary school curricula, the MSc allows students to follow a complimentary didactics programme leading to the qualification as a higher secondary school teacher (Fähigkeitszeugnis für das Höhere Lehramt II).
+When accompanied by a subsidiary subject in a discipline figuring on higher secondary school curricula, the MSc allows students to follow a complimentary didactics programme leading to the qualification as a higher secondary school teacher (Diplôme d'enseignement pour les écoles de maturité (DEEM) / Lehrdiplom für Maturitätsschule (LDM)).

 Persons in possession of a BSc in Geography of the University of Fribourg or any other Swiss university are admitted to the MSc course of studies (Art.
 7 of the Regulation).
 Persons in possession of a BSc degree in a different subject or of equivalent degrees (e.g. after graduating from an engineering school) can also be admitted to the MSc study programme by a decision of the Faculty of Science to be made in each individual case.
-Provisional admission can be granted, which then depends on the fulfilment of additional requirements (cf. Section 2.5).
+Provisional admission can be granted, which then depends on the fulfilment of additional requirements (cf. Section 2.4).

-1.2 Course structure
+1.2 Course Structure

-The MSc study programme in geography spans one and a half years (three terms), corresponding to 90 ECTS credits.
+The MSc study programme in Geography spans two years (four terms), corresponding to a minimum of 120 ECTS credits.